esheldon/gmix_image/README.md

 gmix_image
 ==========

-Python code to fit a gaussian mixture model to an image various techniques.
+Python code to fit a gaussian mixture model to an image using various techniques.

 - Expectation Maximization.
 - Levenberg-Marquardt optimization